 There are 5 - 3' trees in the front with a 1' star on the top, a 20' mega tree with a 4' star on top, 2 - 8' firesticks, 4 - 52" stars on the roof, 2 - 8' light wheels, 2 -

 5' spiral trees, and a donation box.
 The tree roots will also be decorated.
-The items new or changed for the 2013 shows are the mega tree was redesigned and made out of steel,
+The items new or changed for the 2014 shows are the mega tree was redesigned so it can be set up and taken down easier,

 How do I do it?
 Want more information?
 Just click on the picture below of what you want to learn about.